jfarmer/teaching-misc/graphs/README.md

 ## Main Themes

+When traversing a graph depth-first, how many times do we visit a given node?

 ### Generality of Graphs

 The point of graphs is that they can represent a HUGE range of general situations and structures, but still be concrete enough that we can reason about them mathematically and algorithmically.